MINES’ POLICY LIBRARY

 2.2.11 Response to Reports/Preliminary Inquiry

-Upon receiving a Report, the Title IX Coordinator, or designee, will promptly contact the Complainant to explain the Policy, these Procedures, and the availability of Supportive Measures and support resources (discussed in Section 2.3).
+Upon receiving a Report, the Title IX Coordinator, or designee, will promptly contact the Complainant to explain the Policy, these Procedures, and the availability of Supportive Measures, services, and resources (discussed in Section 2.3).
 The Title IX Coordinator, or designee, will review the options available to the Complainant, including:

 - Reporting to law enforcement;

-- The right to seek Supportive Measures and resources from Mines, regardless of whether a Formal Complaint is filed;
+- The right to seek Supportive Measures, services, and resources from Mines, regardless of whether a Formal Complaint is filed;

 - Filing a Formal Complaint and initiating the Formal Grievance Process; and